collectd/collectd/README.md

     don't need these packages in that case.

   * aerotools-ng (optional)
-    Used by the `aquaero' plugin.
-Currently, the `libaquaero5' library, which is used by the `aerotools-ng' toolkit, is not compiled as a shared object nor does it feature an installation routine.
-Therefore, you need to point collectd's configure script at the source directory of the `aerotools-ng' project.
+    Used by the `aquaero` plugin.
+Currently, the `libaquaero5` library, which is used by the `aerotools-ng` toolkit, is not compiled as a shared object nor does it feature an installation routine.
+Therefore, you need to point collectd's configure script at the source directory of the `aerotools-ng` project.
     <https://github.com/lynix/aerotools-ng>

   * CoreFoundation.framework and IOKit.framework (optional)
-    For compiling on Darwin in general and the `apple_sensors' plugin in particular.
+    For compiling on Darwin in general and the `apple_sensors` plugin in particular.
     <http://developer.apple.com/corefoundation/>

   * CUDA (optional)
-    Used by the `gpu_nvidia' plugin
+    Used by the `gpu_nvidia` plugin
     <https://developer.nvidia.com/cuda-downloads>

   * libatasmart (optional)
-    Used by the `smart' plugin.
+    Used by the `smart` plugin.
     <http://git.0pointer.de/?p=libatasmart.git>

   * libcap (optional)
-    The `turbostat' plugin can optionally build Linux Capabilities support, which avoids full privileges requirement (aka. running as root) to read values.
+    The `turbostat` plugin can optionally build Linux Capabilities support, which avoids full privileges requirement (aka. running as root) to read values.
     <http://sites.google.com/site/fullycapable/>

   * libclntsh (optional)
-    Used by the `oracle' plugin.
+    Used by the `oracle` plugin.

   * libhiredis (optional)
     Used by the redis plugin.
 Please note that you require a 0.10.0 version or higher. <https://github.com/redis/hiredis>

   * libcurl (optional)
-    If you want to use the `apache', `ascent', `bind', `curl', `curl_json', `curl_xml', `nginx', or `write_http' plugin.
+    If you want to use the `apache`, `ascent`, `bind`, `curl`, `curl_json`, `curl_xml`, `nginx`, or `write_http` plugin.
     <http://curl.haxx.se/>

   * libdbi (optional)
-    Used by the `dbi' plugin to connect to various databases.
+    Used by the `dbi` plugin to connect to various databases.
     <http://libdbi.sourceforge.net/>

   * libesmtp (optional)
-    For the `notify_email' plugin.
+    For the `notify_email` plugin.
     <http://www.stafford.uklinux.net/libesmtp/>

   * libganglia (optional)
-    Used by the `gmond' plugin to process data received from Ganglia.
+    Used by the `gmond` plugin to process data received from Ganglia.
     <http://ganglia.info/>

   * libgrpc (optional)
-    Used by the `grpc' plugin. gRPC requires a C++ compiler supporting the C++11 standard.
+    Used by the `grpc` plugin. gRPC requires a C++ compiler supporting the C++11 standard.
     <https://grpc.io/>

   * libgcrypt (optional)
-    Used by the `network' plugin for encryption and authentication.
+    Used by the `network` plugin for encryption and authentication.
     <http://www.gnupg.org/>

   * libgps (optional)
-    Used by the `gps' plugin.
+    Used by the `gps` plugin.
     <http://developer.berlios.de/projects/gpsd/>

   * libi2c-dev (optional)
-    Used for the plugin `barometer', provides just the i2c-dev.h header file for user space i2c development.
+    Used for the plugin `barometer`, provides just the i2c-dev.h header file for user space i2c development.

   * libiptc (optional)